 A family returns case is a case where a child who is living in the United Kingdom is to be removed from or required to leave the United Kingdom, together with their parent/carer.

 Pre-departure accommodation is a secure facility designed to be used as a last resort where families fail to co-operate with other options to leave the UK, such as the offer of assisted voluntary return.

 The Panel may request information in order that any return plan for a particular family has taken into account any information held by other agencies that relates to safeguarding, welfare or child protection.
-In particular a social worker or manager from Children's Social Work Services may be invited to contribute to the Panel.
+In particular a social worker or manager from Children's Services may be invited to contribute to the Panel.